Were the Good Old Days Really That Good? - The Brain's Filter That Beautifies the Past

 The Present Is Always "Unedited"

 Another reason the past looks beautiful is that present experiences haven't been "edited" yet.
 Right now, your life contains work stress, interpersonal friction, and anxiety about the future in real time.
-These negative elements haven't yet benefited from the fading affect bias, so they feel raw and vivid.
+These negative elements haven't yet benefited from the fading affect bias, so they naturally feel like raw and vivid.

 Summary